Statute of Limitations:

 English Bible Exam:

-All students in all master’s degree plans, except the M.A. in Counseling, must pass a comprehensive English Bible exam before graduation.
+All students in all master’s degree plans, except the M.A. in Counseling, must pass a comprehensive English Bible exam during the first semester of enrollment.
 Courses 5000 and 5200 may be taken in lieu of this exam.
 Students have one attempt to pass the Old Testament and New Testament sections of the exam.
 Students who fail to do so must take the corresponding survey(s), 5000 and/or 5200.
 Students must take the exam during the first nine hours of their program.

 The following grade scale is used to indicate student performance in each course: